AuditSphere - User Guide

 Compliance Dashboard

-- Overall Score: Percentage of passing checks
+- Overall Score: Percentage of passing checks across all frameworks

-- By Category: Breakdown by compliance area
+- By Category: Breakdown by compliance area (access_control, data_retention, etc.)

-- Check Results: Individual check pass/fail status
+- Check Results: Individual rule pass/fail with evidence and remediation

 Check Severity Levels